IdentityPython/JWTConnect-Python-OidcRP/doc/source/rp_handler.rst

 Tier 2 API
 ----------

-The tier 1 API is good for getting you started with authenticating a user and getting user information but if you're look at a long term engagement you need a finer grained set of methods.
+The tier 1 API is good for getting you started with authenticating an user and getting user information but if you're look at a long term engagement you need a finer grained set of methods.
 These I call the tier 2 API: